Xanthippus (Spartan commander)

 Diodorus gives an account of Xanthippus' death.
 After the Battle of Tunis, Xanthippus stopped in the city of Lilybaeum (now Marsala, Sicily), which was besieged by the Romans.
 He inspired courage and led an attack defeating the Romans.
 Jealous of Xanthippus's success, the city betrayed him by giving him a leaky ship, and he supposedly sank in the Adriatic Sea on his voyage home.
 Scholar John Lazenby argues that this story is completely implausible, a claim supported by a report of a Xanthippus being made governor of a newly acquired province by Ptolemy Euergetes of Egypt in 245 BC.
 It is supported by Polybius' assertion that Xanthippus returned to Greece rather than stopping in Lilybaeum, a more likely claim as Polybius lived closer to Xanthippus' time than Diodorus, and in terms of general plausibility.
 Appian, in his African Book, asserts that Xanthippus was sent back to Sparta with honors and warships by the Carthaginians, but that they had the ships' captains toss Xanthippus and his men into the sea.

-Silius Italicus writes that Xanthippus was originally from Amyclae in Laconia.
-He also says that three sons of Xanthippus, named Xanthippus, Eumachus and Critias, served under Hannibal as mercenary cavalrymen and were killed in the Battle of Ticinus.
+Silius Italicus writes that Xanthippus was originally from Amyclae in Laconia and that he fathered three sons with a Carthaginian woman named Barce during the First Punic War.
+Their names were Eumachus, Critias, and Xanthippus, who bore his father's name.
+The brothers were proud of their Laconian heritage and eager to prove themselves in battle, hoping that after the Second Punic War they might visit their father's homeland.
+They served in Hannibal's army and were killed at the Battle of the Ticinus.
+There they fought against three Roman brothers, Virbius, Capys and Albanus, and in a fierce encounter all six warriors slew one another.